kisstamasj/notes/Azure development path/AZ-900 Microsoft Azure Fundamentals/2-could-concepts.md

 And because the cloud is intended as an over-the-internet delivery of IT resources, cloud providers are typically well suited to handle things like distributed denial of service (DDoS) attacks, making your network more robust and secure.

 ### Manageability
+A major benefit of cloud computing is the manageability options.
+There are two types of manageability for cloud computing that you’ll learn about in this series, and both are excellent benefits.

-- Management of the cloud:
+#### Management of the cloud:
-  - Autoscaling
-  - Monitoring
-  - Templage-based deployments
+Management of the cloud speaks to managing your cloud resources.
+In the cloud, you can:
+- Automatically scale resource deployment based on need.
+- Monitor the health of resources and automatically replace failing resources.
+- Deploy resources based on a preconfigured template, removing the need for manual configuration.
+- Receive automatic alerts based on configured metrics, so you’re aware of performance in real time.

+#### Management in the cloud
-- Management in the cloud
+Management in the cloud speaks to how you’re able to manage your cloud environment and resources.
+You can manage these:
-  - Portal
+- Through a web portal.
+(Azure Portal)
+- Using a command line interface.
+(CLI)
-  - CLI
+- Using APIs.
-  - APIs
+- Using PowerShell.

 ## The Language of Cloud Economics